maxvfischer/DIY-CNC-machine/README.md

 **CLICK HERE TO OPEN THE BILL OF MATERIALS (BOM) MARKDOWN: [Bill of materials](./BILLOFMATERIAL.md)**

 To simplify the build, I've created a separate markdown page with tables covering all parts needed to build the CNC-machine.
 The tables include a unique `Item No.` to easier refer to the parts in the guide.
-They also include images of all parts and .STL/.OBJ files of the parts that needs to be 3d-printed.
+The tables also include images of all parts and .STL/.OBJ files of the parts that needs to be 3d-printed.

 To get an even better understanding of how all the parts are used, I've created a detailed spreadsheet with comments: